fossabot/everpl/docs/source/developer/capability_list.rst

 Has Brightness devices are devices that have the ``brightness`` property.
-The ``brightness`` property is an integer value in the range from 0 (zero) to 100.
+The ``brightness`` property is a floating point value in the range from 0.0 (zero) to 100.0.
 Actuator Has Brightness devices are able to change their brightness with a ``set_brightness`` command.
-Usually normal people call Actuator Has Brightness devices as "dimmable" devices.
+Usually normal people call Actuator Has Brightness devices "dimmable" devices.

 Has Color HSB